neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 Stopping, the is_shutdown_requested() function should return true, and shutdown_watcher() future should return.

-This signaling doesn't neessarily need to cover all cases.
+This signaling doesn't necessarily need to cover all cases.
 For example, if you have a block of code in spawn_blocking(), it might be acceptable if is_shutdown_requested() doesn't return true even though the tenant is in Stopping state, as long as the code finishes reasonably fast.